antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 * Search the internet as to why these could be interesting genes to look up.

+## Summary
+In the introduction part of 1.3 a figure was shown with several characteristics per CMS subtype.
+Try to recreate this image without looking at the original, by scrolling through the practicum and summarizing the conclusions of the applicable exercises.
+You might be able to add extra characteristics yourself.

 ## Evaluation

 Please don't forget to fill in the evaluation form, which is the first form that you found in this document, about